LGBT+ Chaplaincy Support

 • up to three one-hour chaplaincy sessions to any individual

-• signposting to other services as appropriate
+• signposting to other services as appropriate, including for those under 18

-The team is coordinated and supervised by the Revd Canon Barrie Scott and the Revd Siobhan Bridge, details of all current team members is found below
+The team is coordinated and supervised by the Revd Canon Barrie Scott and the Revd Siobhan Bridge, details of all current team members is found below.

 Confidential Requests to meet with a Chaplain